-AMD and Nvidia are the two biggest manufacturers of graphics card processors / graphics card unit (GPU) or graphics card chipsets.
-I often come across with this question that which company has the best graphics cards i.e. AMD or NVIDIA.
-Technically AMD and NVIDIA only make GPU or graphics procesor and the whole graphics card is manufactured by its licensed Partners or third party manufacturers.
-Some of the top graphics cards manufacturers of Asus, MSI, EVGA and Gigabyte.
-But in general we call graphics card as Nvidia graphics cards or AMD graphics cards based on the GPU present.
+AMD and Nvidia are the two biggest manufacturers of graphics card processors/graphics card units (GPU) or graphics card chipsets.
+I often come across this question which company has the best graphics cards i.e. AMD or NVIDIA.
+Technically AMD and NVIDIA only make GPU or graphics processors and the whole graphics card is manufactured by its licensed Partners or third-party manufacturers.
+Some of the top graphics card manufacturers of Asus, MSI, EVGA, and Gigabyte.
+But in general, we call graphics cards as Nvidia graphics cards or AMD graphics cards based on the GPU present.

 Both Nvidia and AMD make GPUs for Gaming as well as Workstation Graphics Cards.
-In general Graphics Cards from Nvidia are more popular as compared to AMD ones.
+In general Graphics Cards from Nvidia are more popular compared to AMD ones.
 Both AMD and Nvidia are rivals and are always in a competition to outsmart each other.
-So here in this post I am going to make a detailed comparison of AMD and Nvidia graphics cards based on their performance, features and price.
+So here in this post, I am going to make a detailed comparison of AMD and Nvidia graphics cards based on their performance, features, and price.

 Check out: Best Graphics Card Brands or Manufacturers